66 Notable alumni of

 -

 Elina Maria Valtonen is a Finnish politician who has served as Minister for Foreign Affairs under Prime Minister Petteri Orpo since 2023.
 A member of the National Coalition Party (NCP), she has represented the constituency of Uusimaa in the Parliament of Finland since 2014.
-In the 2021 municipal election she collected the second-highest number of votes in Helsinki and was elected a member of its city council.
+In the 2021 municipal election she won the second-highest number of votes in Helsinki and was elected a member of its city council.

 -